-Using innovation and technology is the best way for pharmacies to boost income and ensure efficiency in services, said tech-savvy independent prescriber and community pharmacy contractor Amish Patel.
+Using innovation and technology is the best way for pharmacies to boost income and ensure efficiency in services, said tech-savvy pharmacist independent prescriber and contractor Amish Patel.

-Patel has invested heavily in technological refurbishment at his pharmacy and installed the first dispensing robot of its type in the UK.
+Patel has invested heavily in technological refurbishment at his pharmacy and was the first community pharmacy owner to have installed a dispensing robot in the UK eight years ago.

 Highlighting the downward trend in pharmacies’ income, he said: “We know for the last five years plus, pharmacy income, pharmacy services — they have just been reducing…